414owen/Nutmeg-Core/README.md

 ### Modifiers

 Modifiers change a Nutmeg element, then return the element.
 This allows us to
 chain modifiers together very neatly.
+There are modifiers for changing
+attributes and properties of elements.
 We have already seen a modifier above.

 ```js
 form(